 Moreover, the statement in paragraph [0006] in the Description, "without the need for chromatographic purification," means that highly pure pravastatin sodium can be obtained without the need for chromatographic purification in the method of formal purification (it is possible to obtain pravastatin sodium, in which epiprava and pravastatin lactone are reduced to such a level that pravastatin sodium is substantially free of them, only by the Plaintiff's Manufacturing Process).
 This does not exclude use of a chromatographic method.
-The aforementioned statement in paragraph [0006] refers to the feature of the formal purification steps before the formal purification.
+The aforementioned statement in paragraph [0006] refers to the feature of the formal purification step, and does not refer to the feature of the enrichment and crude purification.
 Therefore, the allegation of the defendant that interprets the enrichment and crude purification steps in a limited way only on the basis of the aforementioned statement in paragraph [0006] regarding the formal purification is unreasonable.